 Program of Study

-The master's program usually takes three semesters, but students with strong backgrounds may complete it in two.
+The Master's program usually takes three semesters, but students with strong backgrounds may complete it in two.
 Teaching fellowships are not available to master's students, but tuition reductions of 25 to 50 percent may be available.
 The normal first year of study consists of MATH 131a and b, 141a and b, and 151a and b.
-With the permission of the graduate adviser, a student with superior preparation may omit one or more of these courses and elect higher-level courses instead.
+With the permission of the Graduate Advising Head, a student with superior preparation may omit one or more of these courses and elect higher-level courses instead.
 In this case the student must take an examination in the equivalent material during the first two weeks of the course.
 The second year's work will normally consist of MATH 140a in the first semester plus one other MATH course numbered 130 or higher, which may be a reading course.

 There is no teaching requirement for the master's degree.

 The minimum academic residence requirement is one year.